gargmanik6080/C_Basic_Projects/Hangman/README.md

 ### 1. User Interface:
 <ul>
     <li>Display the Hangman figure using ASCII art to represent the stages of the hangman's construction.</li>
-    <li>Display the Hangman figure using ASCII art to represent the stages of the hangman's construction </li>
     <li>Show the list of guessed letters to prevent repeated guesses</li>
 </ul>